 Identifying the reason and the motive behind any goals set can help you feel more motivated and assured of your action.
 Ask yourself this question ‘Why’ and write them all down.

-What is your current confidence level?
-Where do you want your confidence level to be in the next 12 months?
+- What is your current confidence level?
+Where do you want your confidence level to be over the next 12 months?

 If you rate your current confidence level from the scale of 1-10, where would it be?
 And how confident do you want to see yourself become in a year’s time, 3 years’ time, or 5 years’ time?

-So what have been holding you back so far from achieving the confidence goals you want?
+So what has been holding you back so far from achieving the confidence goals you want?
 Is it time?
 Is it fear?
-Is it belief?
-Is it mindset?
+Is it a belief?
+Is it a mindset?
 Is it someone in your life who keeps belittling you and adds to your own self-doubt?
 By identifying this, you will be able to remove the block or the obstacle more effectively.

 Recognizing our own abilities, talents, and strengths can elevate our level of confidence.
 If you could feel confident in one area of life, why can’t you feel confident in another area of life too?
 The process can be replicated and it starts with setting goals, building willpower, and fake it until you make it!

 - What are you not confident in?
 What gives you anxiety?
 What are you scared of doing?
 What makes you nervous just thinking about doing it?

 Now, after recognizing your amazing-ness, now it’s time to think about what makes you anxious - the areas we feel least confident in!
 These are the areas that can be improved.
 These are the areas we should try to push ourselves out of our comfort zone.